So,Who are we anyway?

 Originally from Texas, Chase is a graduate of Rice University and Virginia Theological Seminary.
 He and his husband, Giuliano Argenziano, are excited to make Asbury Park their home.

-Email Fr.
-Chase
+Email Chase

 Photo of Rev Geoff Curtiss, Assisting Priest